Archive-42/redux-docs/md-docs/part-8-modern-redux.md

 <span class="token plain" style="display: inline-block"> </span>

-<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit selectors</span>

-Copy

-The different adapter reducer functions take different values depending on the function, all in `action.payload`.
+<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit selectors</span>The different adapter reducer functions take different values depending on the function, all in `action.payload`.
 The "add" and "upsert" functions take a single item or an array of items, the "remove" functions take a single ID or array of IDs, and so on.

 `getInitialState` allows us to pass in additional state fields that will be included.
 In this case, we've passed in a `status` field, giving us a final todos slice state of `{ids, entities, status}`, much like we had before.